-Staff working or in contact with children have a responsibility to recognise and know how to act on any evidence, signs or concerns that child.
+Staff working or in contact with children have a responsibility to recognise and know how to act on any evidence, signs or concerns that a child's health, development and saftety may be at risk of significant harm.
 RNPSLO recognises that standard child safeguarding procedures apply and must be followed in all cases where neglect, or abuse is suspected including any related to a belief in spirit possession.